mstathers/stathers-net/_posts/2016-01-14-thawte-premium-ssl-md5-gnutls.md

 ---

 ### TLDR;
-If a server is using a certificate signed by the Thawte Premium Server CA (*SHA1 Fingerprint=62:7F:8D:78:27:65:63:99:D2:7D:7F:90:44:C9:FE:B3:F3:3E:FA:9A*) AND that server is distributing that certificate as part of its CA chain, clients
+If a server is using a certificate chain signed by the Thawte Premium Server CA (*SHA1 Fingerprint=62:7F:8D:78:27:65:63:99:D2:7D:7F:90:44:C9:FE:B3:F3:3E:FA:9A*) AND that server is distributing that certificate as part of its CA chain, clients